MEDIATION-ocean/mediation-catalog-webpage/index.md

 ---
-title: Lesson Template
+title: MEDIATION data catalog
 layout: lesson-content
 ---

-A minimal Jekyll theme with sidebar content nav for creating lesson and workshop websites using Markdown.

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="ocean-cropped.jpg" alt="intro image here" caption="" width="75%" %}

-*Add your workshop abstract here!*

-Learn how to create a super quick easy website for a workshop by writing a few markdown files!
-Host it for free on GitHub with gh-pages, and share!
-Fun!
+Welcome to the MEDIATION project's data catalog (standing for 'Methodological developments for a robust, efficient digital twin of the ocean').
+Here you will find all the data produced and/or used within the project, that are already available.
+The main objective of this effort is to raise knowledge on the project's motivation and outcome, by providing information that complies with open science and F.A.I.R. data principles - therefore sharing reroductible results.

 {% include toc.html %}